You have no items in your shopping cart.

 5.2.
 Any failure or delay of the Company to enforce or to exercise, at any time for any period of time, any term of or any right, power or privilege arising pursuant to the Contract does not constitute and shall not be construed as a waiver of such term or right and shall in no way affect either party’s right later to enforce or exercise it nor shall any single or partial exercise of any remedy, right, power or privilege preclude any further exercise of the same or the exercise of any other remedy, right, power or privilege whatsoever.

 6.1.
 The total price for the Training shall be paid to the Company by the Customer without deduction or set-off, including, for the avoidance of doubt, any state payable sales taxes, with-holding taxes or other charges.
 The Company shall, unless agreed otherwise, invoice the Customer in advance of the Training for the charges that are payable, together with expenses, the costs of Training Materials and VAT, where appropriate.
+Places on courses, unless otherwise agreed, are held for 48 hours by which time full payment must be received to secure the booking.

 6.2.
 Any fixed price and daily rate quoted excludes (unless stated otherwise) the cost of accommodation, subsistence, travelling, Training Materials and any other ancillary expenses reasonably incurred by individuals or by third parties whom the Company engages in connection with the Training.
 Such expenses and materials arising from any third party training shall be invoiced by the Company including VAT, which the Company shall add to its invoices to the Customer at the appropriate rate.

 6.3.
 The Customer shall pay each invoice submitted to it by the Company immediately upon receipt of the invoice and in advance of the delivery of any Training (unless stated otherwise) in full in cleared funds either, to the Company direct, or by BACS to a bank account nominated by the Company.
+The Company accepts credit card payments.

 6.4.
 If the Customer fails to pay any invoice or payment of any invoice is not received in accordance with these Conditions then the Company may: